-- 1. Start the Online Restore Wizard. - Follow the instructions in the wizard.
+- 2. Follow the instructions in the wizard.
 On the Objects to Be Processed page, click Add, and then click Browse. - 3.
 In the Browse and Select Object in Backup dialog box, expand the directory partition that contains the object quotas you want to restore, expand NTDS Quotas, and select the object to restore.